alccrts/SQL_Projects/Data Cleaning (The Met Art Data).md

 FROM `polar-fulcrum-392507.met_art_data.met_art_data`
 ```

 Next, I used an embedded **SELECT** statement to reveal the records which shared an `object_number`.
 I could clearly see from these results that although they shared the same `object_number`, the other details of the objects were different and were therefore not duplicate records.
-I considerd using the **UPDATE** option to edit these records so that they had unique object numbers, but given that I don't know how or why object numbers are assigned to objects, I decided it was best not to change them.
+I considerd using the **UPDATE** option to edit these records so that they had unique object numbers, but given that I don't know how or why object numbers are assigned, I decided it was best not to change them.
 Besides, I was now satisifed that each record had a unique `object_id` and that there were no duplicate records.

 ```sql